Filippo831/reverse_proxy/readme.md

             "chunk_timeout": int,           // time in ms before chunk is sent (min 30ms) "location": [                   // this needs to be an array {
-                    "subdomain": string,    // define which subdomain redirect to "to" "to": string            // server to call when subdomain used },
+                    "subdomain.domain": string,    // define which subdomain redirect to "to" "to": string            // server to call when subdomain used },
             ]